LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

 The Apache Maven Archetype describes Archetypes like this

 > [...] provide a system that provides a consistent means of generating Maven projects.
 Archetype will help authors
-> create Maven project templates for users, and provides users with the means to generate parameterized versions of
+> create Maven project templates for users, and provide users with the means to generate parameterized versions of
 > those
 > project templates.

-To summarize, by using an archetype, which itself has been created by the AEM Developer Team, we can set specific variables with which the archetypes bootstraps / creates a customized set of files and directories - ready to use.
+To summarize, by using an archetype, which itself has been created by the AEM Developer Team, we can set specific variables with which the archetype bootstraps itself and creates a customized set of files and directories — ready to use.

 The following example demonstrates a bash command using the v27 of the aem-project-archetype.
-By setting 'appTitle', ' appId' and 'groupId' we tell the Archetype how it should name and structure our packages. 'frontendModule' can be one of ['none', 'general', 'react', 'angular'].
+By setting 'appTitle', '
+appId' and 'groupId' we tell the Archetype how it should name and structure our packages.
+'frontendModule' can be one of the following items['none', 'general', 'react', 'angular'].
 By specifying this parameter, we can opt in to use the (new) ui.frontend module, which itself can be preconfigured with either a "classic" html variant, or one of the modern Javascript SPA Frameworks - currently only React and Angular are supported.